 Respectfully disagree.
-Lacks the depth to seem more than fetishistic, to me, and on the other hand lacks the energy to be iconic.
+Lacks the depth to seem more than fetishistic, to me, and on the other hand lacks the energy to be truly iconic.
 Demy excels - is at peak nuance, depth, empathy, wit, subversion - in his musicals.
-But these others always leave me bored, and mildly irritated at something like their unused potential.
-2.75, even.
+But these others always leave me, honestly, just a little bored, and mildly irritated at something like their unused potential.

 Perfect for a melancholic summer day, when the weather is shitty and you want to see a piece of the Riviera, even if it's in just black and white.
 Familiar downbeat mood of a Demy film, but somehow I was more enthralled by this than by anything else I've seen from him.